 Within the course of my PhD thus far, I have presented a paper at the following colloquia:

-Apart from these papers, I have given guest lectures at Ghent University, University of Leuven and University of Amsterdam.
+Apart from these papers, I have given guest lectures at Ghent University, the University of Leuven, University of Amsterdam and the University of Oxford.

 At the LVLT XIII conference, I was awarded the József Herman Award.